ClassicPress/ClassicPress/.github/PULL_REQUEST_TEMPLATE.md

 ## How has this been tested?
 <!--
 Please describe in detail how you tested your changes.
+If you have challenges writing tests, please consult the document linked. https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/

 Include details of your testing environment, and the tests you ran to see how your change affects other areas of the code, etc.